Krishna Poonia

+Krishna Poonia (born 5 May 1977) is an Indian politician and former discus thrower.
+A former Commonwealth Games Champion, she represented India in the women's discus throw event at the 2008 and 2012 Olympic Games.
+In recognition of her contributions to Indian athletics, she received the Arjuna Award in 2010 and the Padma Shri in 2011.
+Poonia later entered politics and served as a Member of the Legislative Assembly from the Sadulpur constituency, representing the Indian National Congress in 2018.

-Early life
+Early and personal life

-Poonia was born on 24 April 1977 (official 5 May 1977) in Jat family of Agroha village of Haryana's Hisar district.
-She was raised by her father and paternal grandmother after her mother died when she was 9 years old.
-Krishna's physical fitness was honed as a result of working at her family land since the age of 15 and not exactly undergoing rigorous sports training.
+Krishna was born on 5 May 1977 in Hindu Jat family of Agroha in Haryana.
+Her ancestral place was Bidhwan village of Siwani block of Bhiwani district, her family migrated to Agroha where she was born.
+She was raised by her father and paternal grandmother after her mother died when she was nine years old.
+Her physical fitness was honed as a result of working at her family land since the age of 15 and not exactly undergoing rigorous sports training.
+Krishna obtained a Bachelor of Arts degree in sociology from Fateh Chand College for Women, Hisar.

-In 2000, she married Virender Singh Poonia, a former athlete who coached her after their marriage.
-They had a son in 2001.
-The couple worked for Indian Railways but in 2013, Poonia resigned and joined the Congress.
-They live in Jaipur.
-Poonia obtained a Bachelor of Arts degree in sociology from Kanoria PG Mahila Mahavidyalaya in Jaipur.
+In 2000, she married Virender Singh Poonia, a former athlete who coached her after their marriage, and had a son in 2001.
+The couple worked for Indian Railways but in 2013, Poonia resigned and joined the Indian National Congress.

 Career

 2010 Commonwealth Games

-Poonia became the first Indian woman athlete to win a gold medal at the 2010 Commonwealth Games in New Delhi.
-Poonia led the historic clean sweep of the discus event by clearing 61.5 meters.
-She is the first Indian woman to win a gold medal in track and field events of Commonwealth Games and the first Indian to win a gold medal in such events after Milkha Singh who had won the gold in Men's 440 yards race in the 1958 Cardiff Commonwealth Games.
+Poonia became the first Indian woman athlete to win a gold medal at the 2010 Commonwealth Games in Delhi.
+Poonia led the historic clean sweep of the discus event by clearing 61.51 m.
+She is the first Indian woman to win a gold medal in track and field events of Commonwealth Games and the first Indian to win a gold medal in such events after Milkha Singh who had won the gold in men's 440 yards race in the 1958 Cardiff Commonwealth Games.

 2012 London Olympics

 She finished a creditable sixth in the women's discus throw in the 2012 London Olympics.
 Poonia's best effort of 63.62 m came in her fifth and penultimate attempt.
-She had 62.42 m in the first attempt and 61.61 in the third and 61.31 in the sixth and the final throw.
+She had 62.42 m in the first attempt and 61.61 in the third and 61.31 m in the sixth and the final throw.
 She had two no-throws in the second and the fourth attempt.
 Earlier she became only the sixth Indian to make it to the final round of an Olympic track and field event after Milkha Singh, P T Usha, Sriram Singh, Gurbachan Singh Randhawa and Anju Bobby George.